antonmry/dotfiles/private_Documents/shortcuts.md

 # VIM

-leader key             : ,
 set nowrap             : disable line wrapping
-Ctrl + v               : column selection (I to insert, ESC to apply)
+<C-v>                  : column selection (I to insert, ESC to apply)
+<C-f>                  : in the command line, to search in the history

 ## Actions and motions
 dw                     : until the start of the next word